-U.S. officials have not seen American basketball star Brittney Griner since she was arrested in Moscow last month on drug charges because Russian authorities have repeatedly denied their requests, a State Department spokesperson told Axios Thursday night.
+Russian authorities have repeatedly denied U.S. officials' requests to see basketball star Brittney Griner since she was arrested in Moscow last month on drug charges, a State Department spokesperson told Axios on Thursday night.

-Driving the news: "We have repeatedly asked for consular access to these detainees and have consistently been denied access," the spokesperson said in an emailed statement.
+Driving the news: "We have repeatedly asked for consular access ... and have consistently been denied access," the spokesperson said in an emailed statement.